- Cricket Damage

 Call the Exterminators

-If all else fails (and if you don’t want to use pesticide), call the professionals.
+If all else fails (and if you don’t want to use pesticides), call the professionals.
 They cost more money but they’ll clean your home inside out.
 Of course, this shouldn’t be the first option either as you’ll save a lot more money if you can manage to get rid of them yourself.

 However, if you do have to call them, ask them for some tips for the future.
 You might learn something that’ll help you more if an infestation happens again!